-8 Best Content Security Policies for 2022
+CSP Security: 10 Best Content Security Policies

 From small startups to massive conglomerates, every organization faces the risk of cyberattacks.
 Although security measures have improved, hackers continuously find new methods to bypass them.
 One of the most common ways hackers access a site or network is by taking advantage of weak content security policies and injecting their malicious code into it through existing content.
+That’s why organizations should carefully consider their CSP security strategy.

 Statistics suggest that close to 40% of cyberattacks targeting large US and European companies in 2019 used cross-scripting, a form of attack that exploits content security vulnerabilities.
 Organizations have turned to strict content security policy measures to help mitigate the problem in the past.
 But cybercriminals are quickly outpacing this solution.